merwaaan/megado/notes.md

 # Game-specific bugs

 - Columns:
-  - the sega boot animation only appears in Release builds (Visual Studio specific) (no SEGA logo with clang either in release and debug).
   - score overflows its box (looks like the most significant digit is a repeat of the least-significant one, when it should be zero; the bogus digit is written to the VDP @ 63AA)

 - Alex Kidd in the Enchanted Castle:
   - Planes are empty during the intro and in-game (only works in the korean version)
-  - The sega logo's gradient is not animated

-- The Simpsons - Bart's Nightmare: the planes have an invalid size (64*128).
-This occurs on the menu screen and then in-game, which leads to a buffer overflow.
+- The Simpsons - Bart's Nightmare:
+  - Bart's sprite is not visible

 - Spiderman and Venom - Maximum Carnage / Separation Anxiety: Spiderman is not animated.